by Ned Morgan

 A little more digging online revealed that the “cougar on the porch” is a known email photo hoax, and I even found an article on this subject, though “my” photo was not featured here.
 These photos have been widely forwarded too, and claimed for numerous locations.

 The motivations behind these hoaxes remain a mystery to me.
-Why would you falsely claim to have a photo of a mountain lion taken in your neighbourhood?
+Why would you make a false claim on a photo of a mountain lion?
 Is spreading misinformation about these animals a kind of niche hobby?
 Perhaps the original forwarders derive some kind of satisfaction from knowing their email is continuously forwarded in an endless loop.
-Or perhaps they want to whip up some good old fashioned mountain lion fear.
-We know from old records and photographs that North America’s European settlers in the 1800s hunted these animals nearly to extinction, and something of this hysteria today survives.
+Or perhaps they want to whip up some old-fashioned mountain lion fear.
+We know from the historical record that North America’s European settlers in the 1800s hunted these animals nearly to extinction, and something of this hysteria today survives.

 I fell for the hoax: For a day or so I believed a forwarded email – its chain so long and convoluted that the source will never be determined – was a photo of a mountain lion living near my home.
 And then I forwarded the photo, thus perpetuating the hoax.
-Someone with the skills could probably CSI the photo and at least identify the time it was taken and the kind of camera and if the image was manipulated in Photoshop.
-But who has time for that?
 The photo now belongs to everyone and no one.
 Like any digital photograph it can be endlessly replicated, creating an infinite universe of binary code inconceivable just a few decades ago.
 Already that universe is a wilderness more impenetrable that the one in which mountain lions live.